jesusgperez/blogapi/README.md

-tail -f log/test.log                                        # Follows logs, in this case database queries curl localhost:3000/health | jq .                           # Formats the json in the console rails g job post_report                                     # Generates a job to be executed in background
+tail -f log/test.log                                        # Follows logs, in this case database queries curl localhost:3000/health | jq .                           # Formats the json in the console rails g job post_report                                     # Generates a job to be executed in background rails g mailer post_report                                  # Generates a mailer struc for the reports

 # Modifications
 user = <%= Rails.application.credentials[:DB_USER] %>       # This is going to take the credentials from the encrypted file password = <%= Rails.application.credentials[:DB_PASS] %>   # This is going to take the credentials from the encrypted file